 Composition of an inventory of handbooks, tools and guidelines on early recovery; conducting diverse analyses for the Peace-Building, Livelihoods and Partnerships Section; and compiling UNHCR-learning units on early recovery, reintegration & self-reliance.

 Academia & Research

-- Oct ’11 - Sep ’12: Teaching Fellow with the London School of Economics and Political Science (LSE, United Kingdom).
-Teaching MSc students in the Department of International Development on the compulsory post-graduate core course of ‘History, Theory and Policy of Development’.
+- Oct ’11 - Sep ’12: Teaching Fellow Department of International Development of the London School of Economics and Political Science (UK).

-- Sep ’09 - Feb ’10: Teaching Fellow with the School of Oriental and African Studies (SOAS, United Kingdom).
-Teaching the MSc course ‘War-to-Peace Transitions’, Department for Development Studies.
+- Sep ’09 - Feb ’10: Teaching Fellow at the Department for Development Studies of the School of Oriental and African Studies (UK).

-- Oct ’08 - Sept '12: Research Associate with the Crisis States Research Centre (CSRC, United Kingdom).
+- Oct ’08 - Sept '12: Research Associate with the Crisis States Research Centre (UK).